Thanksgiving 2021: Talking turkey about vaccination etiquette - NewsBreak

 Unfortunately, guests should keep in mind that a host has no obligation to change the requirements for guests.

 “They’re inviting you to something.
-You choose whether to say yes or no to it.”‘Truly heartbreaking:’ 3 snow leopards with COVID-19 die at Nebraska zoo
+You choose whether to say yes or no to it.”Can at-home COVID tests make my holiday gathering safer?

 Above all, Post said, it’s important to remember that everyone — both hosts and guests — are not trying to create additional drama within their families by setting rules or asking questions.